Sunoyon/asynchronus-rest-service-django-celery/README.md

 *   Redis==3.0.1

 ### How to run
-To migrate and run the redis server
+To migrate for django and run the redis server

 	$ cd async_service
 	$ python manage.py makemigrations